totara/totara-docker-dev/README.md

  * Docker-sync: http://docker-sync.io/ (optional, for more speed on Mac)
  * At least 3.25GB of RAM for MSSQL

-## Warning
+> ##### Warning
-Please note that there's a current [issue with docker-sync](https://github.com/EugenMayer/docker-sync/issues/517) on Mac and Docker versions newer than [17.09.1-ce-mac42](https://docs.docker.com/docker-for-mac/release-notes/#docker-community-edition-17091-ce-mac42-2017-12-11-stable).
-To be on the safe side I recommend download and installing this version.
+> Please note that there's a current [issue with docker-sync](https://github.com/EugenMayer/docker-sync/issues/517) on Mac and Docker versions newer than [17.09.1-ce-mac42](https://docs.docker.com/docker-for-mac/release-notes/#docker-community-edition-17091-ce-mac42-2017-12-11-stable).
+To be on the safe side I recommend to download and installing this version.

 ### Installation:
  1. Clone the Totara source code (see requirements)